Skip to content

 CLI

-• spark-fuse connectors
+• spark-fuse datasources

-• spark-fuse read --path <uri> --show 5
+• spark-fuse read --format <rest|sparql> --path <uri> --config config.json --show 5

 See the Install and CLI pages for more.